yannickseurin/crypto-book/src/cryptographic-notions/bls-signatures.md

 > **Related puzzles:** [Puzzle 1](../zk-hack-puzzles/puzzle-01/intro.md)
 >
 > **TODO:**
+> - add details about hashing into groups
 > - write a more rigorous game-based proof for BLS
 > - write the security proof for aggregate BLS signatures